Haipou Jadonang: Heraka movement

 At a time when Christianity and Vaishnavism of Manipur were trying to make inroads into the Naga territory, Jadonang sought to standardize the traditional Naga belief systems.
 The Heraka religion emphasized the worship of the supreme being Tingkao Ragwang.
 In the traditional religion, this deity was acknowledged as the creator god, but was only one among the several gods and did not have much importance in everyday life.
 Jadonang, on the other hand described Tingkao Ragwang as an omnipotent and omniscient god, who permeated the world as a spiritual energy.
 He encouraged people to offer him regular prayers, and to sing hymns in his praise.
 The other traditional deities were respected, but given less importance.
 These concepts of monotheism and a centralized belief system were influenced by Christianity, and probably Islam, which were being preached in Manipur and Cachar plains.

 Jadonang also abolished several superstitious taboos.
 He reduced the number of ritual sacrifices, especially the ones offered to deities other than Tingkao Ragwang.
 He also did away with a number of gennas (rituals), such as the ones associated with childbirth, presence of an animal in the house, disasters such as earthquake and landslides, felling of tree, and weapon injuries.
 He retained the gennas associated with harvest, safety of crop from pests, and safety from animals.

 Instead of focusing on rituals, Jadonang emphasized qualities that he said were pleasing to Tingkao Ragwang, such as truth, love, and respect for the entire creation.

 The traditional Naga faith did not involve construction of temples.
 But influenced by Christianity and Vaishnavism, Jadonang encouraged construction of Heraka temples called "Kao Kai".
 He claimed that the Bhuvan god told him in a dream that this would result in good health and prosperity.
 In accordance with the Rongmei tradition, which states that the humans first emerged from a primeval cave, Jadonang established a cave temple at the Bhuvan cave.

 The Heraka movement has been variously described as a religious reform movement, a cult, and the "Naga renaissance".
-It also came to be known as the "Kacha Naga movement", "Gaidinliu movement", Periese ("old practice"), Kelumse ("prayer practice") and Ranise ("Rani's practice").
+It also came to be known as the "Gaidinliu movement", Periese ("old practice"), Kelumse ("prayer practice") and Ranise ("Rani's practice").
 Khampai is a pejorative term for the movement.